Are Life Insurance Premiums Tax Deductible? (2026 Business & Individual Rules)

 Wealth growth and protection

-Turning Tax Confusion Into Clarity
+Turning Tax Confusion Into Clarity With BetterWealth

 If you were expecting your life insurance premiums to be tax-deductible, it can be frustrating to learn that most policies do not qualify.
 Knowing the real rules helps you avoid surprise tax bills and make more intentional decisions about your coverage.